nrhawkins/tac2015/README.md

-Repository for the KnowItAll Slot-Filling system for the 2013 TAC KBP English Slot-Filling Task
+Repository for the KnowItAll Slot-Filling system for the 2015 TAC KBP English Cold-Start Slot-Filling Task